Edmund Rolls: Career

-Rolls was also appointed as a Distinguished Chair Professor, at the Institute of Science and Technology for Brain-Inspired Intelligence at Fudan University, Shanghai (2018–present).
+Rolls was also appointed as a Distinguished Chair Professor, at the Institute of Science and Technology for Brain-Inspired Intelligence at Fudan University, Shanghai, in 2018.

+Research

+Rolls, with Barbara J. Rolls and colleagues, formulated the concept of sensory-specific satiety.
+He has also worked on theories of emotion, particularly the appraisal theory.

-Research Impact
+Research impact

 Rolls was ranked in 2019 as the 18th most cited scientist in the UK, and the 150th most cited scientist in the world out of 6,880,389 in any field of science who have published more than 5 papers across every scientific field (i.e. in the top 0.002%) (composite indicator c, Ioannidis et al. 2019 A standardized citation metrics author database annotated for scientific field.
 PLoS Biol 17(8): e3000384).
-Rolls was at the same time ranked as the 20th most cited neuroscientist in the world, and 3rd in the UK (composite indicator c for Neurology and Neurosurgery, Ioannidis et al 2019).
+Rolls was at the same time ranked as the 20th most cited neuroscientist in the world, and 3rd in the UK (composite indicator c for Neurology and Neurosurgery, Ioannidis et al. 2019).
 In 2021, Rolls was ranked by Research.com as the top 20th neuroscientist in the world, and 6th in the UK, based on productivity and citations.

-Rolls has served as a member of the Council, and the Secretary of the Council, of the European Neuroscience Association (now FENS); Secretary of the European Brain and Behaviour Society; and a member of the Fellowships Committee of the Human Frontier Science Program.
-He also served as Associate Director of the Medical Research Council Interdisciplinary Research Centre for Cognitive Neuroscience at the University of Oxford for 1990–2003, and founding member of the Board of the Oxford McDonnell Centre for Cognitive Neuroscience for 1990–2008.
+Rolls has been a member of the council, and the secretary of the council, of the European Neuroscience Association (now FENS); secretary of the European Brain and Behaviour Society; and a member of the Fellowships Committee of the Human Frontier Science Program.
+He was associate director of the Medical Research Council Interdisciplinary Research Centre for Cognitive Neuroscience at the University of Oxford for 1990–2003, and founding member of the Board of the Oxford McDonnell Centre for Cognitive Neuroscience for 1990–2008.
 He was awarded the degree of Hon DSc by the Medical University of Toyama, Japan in 2005.